adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

 While the DCS controls below are not included in the list above, NIST SP 800-82r3 does mention, "digital signatures, hashing, and other cryptographic functions are available to prevent unauthorized access or modification of data at rest and in transit."
 This statement acknowledges the possibility of using _other_ security mechanisms other than the ones explicitly defined in the publication.
 The previous statement does come with a caveat: NIST SP 800-82r3 mentions that _any_ use of cryptography can have negative effects on the timeliness of ICS networks and can cause key management issues to arise.

-When analyzing the security control groups above, DCSs clearly fall into several categories; namely the Data Security, Logging, IDS and IPS, Identity Management, Malicious Code Detection, and Continuous Monitoring groups.
-DCS controls currently available for each group lists are as follows:
+When analyzing the security control groups above, DCSs fall into several categories, namely the Data Security, Logging, IDS and IPS, Identity Management, Malicious Code Detection, and Continuous Monitoring groups.
+Currently available DCS controls for each group list are as follows:

-1. _Data Security_ - DCS controls like blockchains, distributed authentication, digital signatures and code signing provide robust integrity and confidentiality functions
+1. _Data Security_ - DCS controls like blockchains, distributed authentication, digital signatures, and code signing provide robust integrity and confidentiality functions
 2. _Logging_ - DCS controls like blockchains and digital signatures provide logging data integrity security, immutable logging data structures, and faster data analysis processes
 3. _IDS and IPS_ - DCS controls like fingerprinting, network hashing, heuristic analysis, and pattern analysis provide useful IDS and IPS functions
 4. _Identity Management_ - DCS controls like blockchains, fingerprinting, and digital signatures help validate identity management and authentication functions
-5. _Malicious Code Detection_ - DCS controls like digital signatures provide protection against the introduction of malicious code into the system
+5. _Malicious Code Detection_ - DCS controls like digital signatures protect the introduction of malicious code into the system
 6. _Continuous Monitoring_ - Any hash-based security ledger can provide fast and accurate network traffic and status monitoring.

 ### Decentralized Security Controls